dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

 &#10148; **Gender *and* race/ethnicity ownership data.**

 &rarr; *Pctg. of firms by race/ethnicity for each type of gender ownership:*
   - Women-owned
-    - White-owned, 77%
+    - White-owned, 64%
-    - Asian-owned, 12%
+    - Hispanic-owned, 15%
-    - Black-owned, 4%
+    - Black-owned, 14%
-    - Hispanic-owned, 8%
     - American Indian or Alaskan Native-owned, 0%
+    - Asian-owned, 7%
-  - Men-owned
+  - Men-owned or equally-owned
-    - White-owned, 82%
+    - White-owned, 70%
-    - Asian-owned, 10%
-    - Hispanic-owned, 6%
+    - Hispanic-owned, 14%
+    - Asian-owned, 8%
-    - Black-owned, 2%
+    - Black-owned, 8%
     - American Indian or Alaskan Native-owned, 0%
   - Equally-owned
     - White-owned, 84%